Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Case study: Structured modeling of a robot arm

 \paragraph{Modeling the implicit constraint forces} The identification of $\Fd$ and $\FI$ is also challenging as $\Fd$ is highly environmental dependent and $\FI$ is a contact force.
 We observed two different philosophies on how to model these forces in robotic systems.

 The first approach, which \citet{lee2020learning} used to achieve seminal results for the control a quadruped, is to directly measure and identify $\Fu$.
 Then we can insert the model for $\Fu$ in a rigid-body dynamics simulation where we can simulate different $\Fd$ and $\FI$.
 In return, one can design or learn a control strategy that yields robust performance over a large set of different $\Fd$.
-However, even in this scenario, it can desirable to identify a specific $\Fd$ as robustness of a specific control policy to different dissipative forces can come at the cost of losing control performance.
+However, even in this scenario, it can desirable to identify a specific $\Fd$ as the robustness of a specific control policy to different dissipative forces can come at the cost of losing control performance.

 The second approach, aims at modeling $\Fd$ inside the inverse or forward dynamics of the system.
 As shown in Section \ref{sec:constraint_mechanics} one can include constrained knowledge to eliminate $\FI$ from the dynamics equations.
-For example, assuming that the robot arm's endeffector is pressing on a flat surface such that the Cartesian coordinate description of the endeffector is $x_{e,2} = 0$.
-Then, this surface can be described by an implicit constraint equation as
+For example, assuming that the robot arm's end-effector is pressing on a flat surface such that the endeffector's Cartesian coordinate in $e_1$ direction denotes $r_{e,1} = 0$.
+Then, this surface is described by an implicit constraint equation as

 The the second time-derivative of \eqref{eq:duihdu} yields the constraining equation \eqref{eq:constraining_equation} as